GPUOpen-Tools/gpu_performance_api/docs/source/usage.rst

 Querying a Context and Counters
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-After creating a Context, you can use the returned GPA_ContextId to query information about the context and the performance counters exposed by the context.
+After creating a context, you can use the returned GPA_ContextId to query information about the context and the performance counters exposed by the context.